kfollmer24/kfollmer24.github.io/index.md

     4. Academic Eligibility
 * HELP WANTED: Volunteer officials for JV games.
 No experience necessary, 16 - 88 y.o.
 We need your help for one game or all of them.
 Contact Coach K if interested.
 * Awaiting JV Schedule details from the school district
+* Missed practice or game with notification = sit 1 qtr.
+For family emergency or sickness with notification = no penalty

 _HOST students will be excused at 5:25   for their bus_